blaiti/Blaiti/README.md

 * 🌍  I'm based in  Tunis, Tunisia
 * 🖥️  See my portfolio at [blaiti.com](https://www.blaiti.com)
 * ✉️  You can contact me at [contact@blaiti.com](mailto:contact@blaiti.com)
-* 🚀  I'm currently working on a React Native template, [Faktur - Your Invoice Hub ](https://apps.apple.com/us/app/faktur-your-invoice-hub/id6475290686)
+* 🚀  I'm currently working on a React Native template, [Faktur - Invoice Maker ](https://apps.apple.com/us/app/faktur-your-invoice-hub/id6475290686)
 * 🤝   I'm open to collaborating on exciting projects as a frontend or mobile developer.
 * ⚡  2026 Goals: Ship more apps to production